Fourth-generation programming language: History

 The motivations for the '4GL' inception and continued interest are several.
 The term can apply to a large set of software products.
 It can also apply to an approach that looks for greater semantic properties and implementation power.
 Just as the 3GL offered greater power to the programmer, so too did the 4GL open up the development environment to a wider population.

 The early input scheme for the 4GL supported entry of data within the 72-character limit of the punched card (8 bytes used for sequencing) where a card's tag would identify the type or function.
 With judicious use of a few cards, the 4GL deck could offer a wide variety of processing and reporting capability whereas the equivalent functionality coded in a 3GL could subsume, perhaps, a whole box or more of cards.

 The 72-character format continued for a while as hardware progressed to larger memory and terminal interfaces.
 Even with its limitations, this approach supported highly sophisticated applications.

 As interfaces improved and allowed longer statement lengths and grammar-driven input handling, greater power ensued.
-An example of this is described on the Nomad page.

-Another example of Nomad's power is illustrated by Nicholas Rawlings in his comments for the Computer History Museum about NCSS (see citation below).
-He reports that James Martin asked Rawlings for a Nomad solution to a standard problem Martin called the Engineer's Problem: "give 6% raises to engineers whose job ratings had an average of 7 or better."
+An example of this is illustrated by Nicholas Rawlings in his comments for the Computer History Museum about NCSS.
+He reports that James Martin asked Rawlings for a NOMAD solution to a standard problem Martin called the Engineer's Problem: "give 6% raises to engineers whose job ratings had an average of 7 or better."
 Martin provided a "dozen pages of COBOL, and then just a page or two of Mark IV, from Informatics."
-Rawlings offered the following single statement, performing a set-at-a-time operation...
+Rawlings offered a single statement, performing a set-at-a-time operation.